learn-co-curriculum/spring-mod-2-password-handling/README.md

 algorithm.
 Then we need to specify the salt to use.
 The salt is used along with hashing algorithms and will add a random piece of data prior to hashing.
 We'll pass in `bf`, which will make use of the blowfish algorithm.
-The blowfish algorithm is used with `bcrypt`, which is how we have been handling our passwords in our Spring application thus far in our `PasswordEncoder` beans.
+The blowfish algorithm is used with `bcrypt`, which is how we will be handling our passwords in our Spring application thus far in our `PasswordEncoder` beans.

 If we run the query and then run a `SELECT * FROM users;`, notice the password